urbit/developers.urbit.org/content/guides/quickstart/chat-guide.md

 |install our %hut
 ```

 The last thing to do is upload our front-end resources.
-Open a browser and go to
+Open a browser and go
-`localhost:8080`.
-Login with the comet's web code, which you can get by running
+to `localhost:8080` (or just `localhost` on a Mac).
+Login with the comet's web
-`+code` in the Dojo.
-Next, go to `localhost:8080/docket/upload` and it'll bring
+code, which you can get by running `+code` in the Dojo.
+Next, go to
+`localhost:8080/docket/upload` (or `localhost/docket/upload` on a Mac) and
-up the Docket Globulator tool.
-Select the `hut` desk from the drop-down menu,
+it'll bring up the Docket Globulator tool.
+Select the `hut` desk from the
-then navigate to `hut-ui/build` and select the whole folder.
-Finally, hit
+drop-down menu, then navigate to `hut-ui/build` and select the whole folder.
-`glob!` and it'll upload our React app.
+Finally, hit `glob!` and it'll upload our React app.

-If we return to `localhost:8080`, we should see a tile for the Hut app.
-If we
+If we return to `localhost:8080` (or `localhost` on a Mac), we should see a
-click on it, it'll open our React front-end and we can start using it.
+tile for the Hut app.
+If we click on it, it'll open our React front-end and we
+can start using it.

 One thing we can also do is publish the app so others can install it from us.
-To
-do so, just run the following command:
+To do so, just run the following command:

 ``` {% copy=true %}
 :treaty|publish %hut